Jean-Auguste-Dominique Ingres: Director of the French Academy in Rome (1834–1841)

 Ingres remained in Rome for six years.
 He devoted much of his attention to the training of the painting students, as he was later to do at the École des Beaux-Arts in Paris.
 He re-organized the Academy, increased the size of the library, added many molds of classical statues to the Academy collection, and assisted the students in getting public commissions in both Rome and Paris.
 He traveled to Orvieto (1835), Siena (1835), and to Ravenna and Urbino to study the paleochristian mosaics, medieval murals and Renaissance art.
-He devoted considerable attention to music, one of the subjects of the academy; he welcomed Franz Liszt and Fanny Mendelssohn.
+He devoted considerable attention to music, one of the subjects of the academy; he welcomed Franz Liszt, Hector Berlioz and Fanny Mendelssohn.
 He formed a long friendship with Liszt.
-The composer Charles Gounod, who was a pensioner at the time at the Academy, described Ingres's appreciation of modern music, including Weber and Berlioz, and his adoration for Beethoven, Haydn, Mozart and Gluck.
+Composer Charles Gounod, who was a pensioner at the time at the Academy, described Ingres's appreciation of modern music, including Weber and Berlioz, and his adoration for Beethoven, Haydn, Mozart and Gluck.
 He joined the music students and his friend Niccolò Paganini in playing Beethoven's violin works.
 Gounod wrote that Ingres "had the tenderness of an infant and the indignation of an apostle."
 When Stendhal visited the Academy and disparaged Beethoven, Ingres turned to the doorman, indicated Stendhal, and told him, "If this gentleman ever calls again, I am not here."